 - “Saint Nicolas” himself.

-The Saint Nicolas celebrations are centred on place Stanislas.
+Place Stanislas is the centre of the Saint-Nicolas celebrations.
 A magnificent fir tree from the Vosges Mountains stands near the statue of Duke Stanislas.

-Memories of Saint Nicolas’ Day
+Memories of Saint-Nicolas’ Day

 Two people born in Nancy tell about their memories of celebrating Saint-Nicolas in their youths (1960s and 1980s).
 That is my mother and me! 🙂

 Marie-Christine remembers Saint Nicolas Day in Nancy…